erincatto/box2c/docs/collision.md

 ## Dynamic Tree
 `b2DynamicTree` is used by Box2D to organize large numbers of shapes efficiently.
-The class does not know about shapes.
+The object does not know directly about shapes.
 Instead it operates on axis-aligned bounding boxes (`b2AABB`) with user data integers.

 The dynamic tree is a hierarchical AABB tree.
 Each internal node in the